 If persons are injured and the driver fails to return or remain at the accident scene in Highlands Ranch, Douglas County or anywhere else in Colorado, serious criminal charges will result, including:

 A Class 1 misdemeanor traffic offense if the accident injured any person.

 A Class 4 felony if the accident caused serious bodily injury to any person.

 A Class 3 felony will be charged if the accident killed any person.

 Adams County Attorney for Charges of Hit and Run

 In addition to the criminal charges, a conviction of Hit and Run results in 12 points on your driver's license in Brighton, Adams County and across Colorado.
 This means your driver's license will be revoked.
 Because a criminal conviction and the loss of your driver's license is at stake, it is important to hire a knowledgeable criminal defense lawyer if you have been arrested for a hit and run.
-The attorneys at our office have 40 years of combined experience defending good people who have been charged with this offense.
+The attorneys at our office have decades of combined experience defending good people who have been charged with this offense.
 We will protect your freedom and be your advocate in court.
 We fight to win.

 Colorado Statute: Accidents Involving Death or Personal Injuries – Duties – 42-4-1601